Polkas/docker_in_docker/README.md

 The current setup runs Shiny and Py Shiny apps on the server side.
 The repository does not include any implementation for running Shiny apps using WebAssembly or Shiny Live on the client side.

-### JupyterLab
+### Jupyter scipy-notebook

-- Path: `examples/jupyterlab`
+- Path: `examples/jupyter`
-- Description: An environment to run JupyterLab.
+- Description: An environment to run Jupyter.
-- Command to run: `docker compose up --build jupyterlab`
+- Command to run: `docker compose up --build jupyter`

 Look for 8888 in the PORTS vscode tab, look for a token printed in the bottom of the terminal.